 History of World Sickle Cell Day

-Since 2008, World Sickle Cell Awareness Day has been held annually, in order to help increase public knowledge and raise awareness of Sickle Cell Disease (SCD) and the struggles sufferers and their families go through.
+Since 2008, World Sickle Cell Day has been held annually, in order to help increase public knowledge and raise awareness of Sickle Cell Disease (SCD) and the struggles sufferers and their families go through.

-SCD affects millions of people around the world, including both adults and children.
+Previously referred to as Sickle Cell Anemia, this blood disease affects millions of people around the world, including both adults and children.
 It is a potentially fatal disease and, according to the World Health Organization (WHO), is one of the main causes of premature death amongst children under the age of five in various African countries.

 In the United States, the Centers for Disease Control and Prevention (CDC) observes World Sickle Cell Day by raising awareness about the disease while highlighting pertinent information and resources for people who have SCD.

 Sickle Cell Disease is marked by red blood cells that are shaped like a C or a “sickle”.
 These unhealthy cells die early and cause a shortage of healthy red blood cells, which creates many health problems.
 There is hope, however, as children who are born with SCD in places where medical care is available have a very strong likelihood of living a healthy and normal life.